The university takes student views seriously and uses your feedback to inform decision making processes and enhance the student experience.

 What surveys will I be asked to complete?

 There are a number of surveys that take place over the academic year.
-Most are open to all students, but some are only available to specific student groups (e.g. final year degree students, postgraduate students)
+Most are open to all students, but some are only available to specific student groups (e.g. final year degree students, postgraduate students).
+You will also be invited to take part in our graduate outcomes survey 15 months after you finish your studies.

 What happens to the results?